 Catawba Indian Village

 Open seasonally, this interpretation of 400 years of Catawba Indian culture, adaptation and survival is a must see for visitors interested our region's rich heritage.
 Visit a prehistoric bark-covered house, council house and log cabins.
+The Catawba Indian Village is open Monday through Friday from 10 AM - 4 PM.

 Dino Safari: A Prehistoric Adventure